Principal listing and maintenance requirements and procedures

 • Profitable for two consecutive years prior to the year of registration for listing.

-• No accumulative losses up to the year of registration for listing, based on the most recent audited annual financial statements or reviewed six-month financial statements where application for listing is made after preparation of six-month financial statements.
+• No accumulative losses up to the year of registration for listing, based on the most recent audited annual financial statements or reviewed/audited six-month financial statements where application for listing is made after preparation of six-month financial statements.

 Ongoing financial requirements.
 In order to maintain a listing on the HOSE, the company must ensure the following financial requirements are met: